Backups¶

 Before you start¶

-- If the backup came from a different instance (different encryption setup), all encrypted fields are automatically re-encrypted to work with your current password.
+- If the backup is from a different instance, encrypted fields are automatically re-encrypted for your current password

 Cross-instance restores¶